 Daily Calcium 1200-1500 mg per day with Vitamin D (3,000 IU/daily).

-Take separately from iron, as they compete for absorption.
+- Take it separately from iron, as they compete for absorption.

 IMPORTANT: Capsule, gummy, chewable forms of B12 will not be absorbed as they rely on stomach acid- which bariatric patients lack.
 The preferred source is sublingual (dissolves in the mouth), nasal sprays, or injections.
 If you are interested in injections, reach out to your primary care to establish appropriate dosing.